 - Do not compare him/her to your exes (you will only compare what was good about your ex and probably not what your current partner is good at)

-- Expect him/her to make time for you, but do not expect to be the centre of his/her world
+- Expect him/her to make time for you, but do not expect to be the center of his/her world

-Keeping expectations low will help in remaining satisfied with what you have and let time work wonders.
+Keeping expectations low and realistic will help be content with what you have and let time work its wonders.